JuliaLang/julia/doc/src/manual/methods.md

 Keyword arguments behave quite differently from ordinary positional arguments.
 In particular, their names and types do not participate in method dispatch.
-Methods are dispatched based only on positional arguments and the presence of absence of keyword arguments, with keyword arguments processed after the matching method is identified:
+Methods are dispatched based only on positional arguments and the presence of absence of keyword arguments, with keyword arguments names and values processed after the matching method is identified:
 ```julia
 julia> f(x, y; z) = :kwargs
 julia> f(x, y) = :nokwargs